autumoswitzerland/autumo-beetroot/doc/references.md

 - [ExtUsersEditHandler](https://github.com/autumoswitzerland/autumo-beetroot/blob/master/src/main/java/ch/autumo/beetroot/handler/users/ExtUsersEditHandler.java)

 The methods already contain the correct IDs to handle the relationships.
-When you create a relationship table in the database, it only needs the reference key, no ID is needed for this table, of course you can add more columns if they are needed for some reason.
+When you create a relationship table in the database, it only needs the reference key, no ID is needed for this table, of course you can add more columns if they are needed for some other reason.
 E.g. user-role table:

 ```SQL
 CREATE TABLE users_roles (